Meet the Forum for Community Solutions Team

-Melody was assistant to the president and director of the White House Domestic Policy Council from 2009 until 2012.
-Previously, she was the executive vice president for policy at the Center for American Progress and chief counsel to then-senator Edward M. Kennedy.
-Currently, Melody serves on the boards of Ventas,
+Melody was Assistant to the President and director of the White House Domestic Policy Council during the Administration of President Barack Obama.
+Prior to her tenure in the Obama Administration, she was executive vice president for policy at the Center for American Progress and chief counsel to the late Senator Edward M. Kennedy on the Senate Judiciary Committee.

 His work at Gates included managing a portfolio of grants focused on supporting opportunity youth on pathways to and through postsecondary education, along with work focused on adult education populations and education for justice involved individuals.
 Steve also served as a Vice President at the Daniels Fund and as Director of Youth and Emerging Initiatives at the New Mexico Community Foundation.